 I know these organizations do provide important services to populations in need, but they are big-money operations.
 There’s a Goodwill drive-thru drop-off about five minutes from my home, and while it is so convenient I just can’t bring myself to do it.

 So now I’m faced with tracking down multiple organizations and making several trips.
 Below is some of what I learned so you can decide if donating to Goodwill is something you still want to do.
+You can also consider doing some online thrift store shopping which are often less of an issue since usually people or brick and mortar are selling their clothing on these sites – which in turn minimizes the environmental impact to some level.

 What Is Goodwill?